tisem-digital-marketing/2021-smwa-installation-guide/docs/commandLine.md

 ### Installing Packages with Homebrew

 Now we can use homebrew to easily install software.
-We need some basic system tools for some of the programs we will install later.
+We need some basic system tools for some of the R packages we will install later.

 In particular we need: